 Number of new cars licensed up 19.5% for first eight months of 2016

-Volkswagen continues to be the most popular car brand despite the emissions scandal with 1,092 new cars licensed last month
+Volkswagen continues to be the most popular car brand in Ireland, despite the emissions scandal, with 1,092 new cars licensed last month.
+Photograph: Luke Sharrett/Bloomberg

-In addition, 6,135 used imported cars were licensed, up 67.3 per cent versus the same month last year.
+In addition, 6,135 used imported cars were licensed, up 67.3 per cent compared with the same month last year.

-In the first eight months of the year, some 129,733 new cars were licensed, as against 108,522 for the same period in the previous year.
+In the first eight months of the year, some 129,733 new cars were licensed, compared with 108,522 for the same period last year.

 The number of used imported cars licensed jumped 31.4 per cent compared to January to August 2015.